Why Are There Essure Lawsuits?

-After receiving reports of Essure’s adverse effects, the FDA ordered Bayer to do more research about Essure’s benefits and risks.
-After the findings, the FDA issued the final guidance for Essure in October 2016 after public comments were made, changing the way Essure was labeled to emphasize that it was a permanent, hysteroscopically-placed tubal implant device intended for female sterilization.
+After receiving reports of Essure’s adverse effects, the FDA ordered Bayer to conduct more research about Essure’s benefits and risks.
+Study conclusions prompted the FDA to issue additional guidance for Essure in October 2016.
+Changes were made to Essure labeling to emphasize that it was a permanent, hysteroscopically-placed tubal implant device intended for female sterilization.

 When Did the FDA Restrict Essure?

-Through continuous research and evaluation, the FDA decided to restrict the sale and distribution of Essure Birth Control in April 2018.
-They also required Bayer to give doctors “Bayer’s Patient-Doctor Discussion Checklist,” which must be signed by the patient before Essure implantation.
+Through continuous research and evaluation, the FDA began restricting the sale and distribution of Essure Birth Control in April 2018.
+They also required Bayer to give doctors “Bayer’s Patient-Doctor Discussion Checklist,” which was to be signed by the patient before Essure implantation.

 When Did Bayer Stop Selling Essure?

-In April 2018, the FDA was notified that Bayer would no longer sell Essure after December 31, 2018.
-After this, the FDA updated the Essure information in August 2020 to include all the adverse effects that Essure caused.
-The “Problems Reported with Essure” web page was continuously updated with recent information up to March 2023.
+In April 2018, Bayer notified the FDA that they would no longer sell Essure after December 31, 2018.
+In August 2020, the FDA updated Essure informationto include additional adverse effects that Essure may cause.
+A “Problems Reported with Essure” web page has been continuously updated with the most recent information in March 2023.

 Is Essure Birth Control Still on the Market?

 Bayer voluntarily stopped the production and selling of Essure Birth Control on December 31, 2018.
-In September 2019, Bayer informed their customers that all units that have not already been implanted should be returned by the end of 2019.
+In September 2019, Bayer informed medical professionals that all units that have not already been implanted should be returned by the end of 2019.